huzaifaalmesbah/contributors-gallery/readme.txt

 This feature was added in version 1.0.1.

+= What WordPress versions are supported? =

+The plugin supports displaying contributors from WordPress version 3.2 onwards, providing comprehensive coverage of WordPress's development history.

 = How often is the contributor data updated? =

 The plugin caches the data for 24 hours to ensure optimal performance.